MadEddieFFS/AFITest/README.md

 I would normally create a full Base Entity and Base Repository to inherit from.
 This is a example implementation.

 I would fully implement SeriLog to output to a variety of sinks.
-Such as perhaps Application Insights, DataDog, local XML files(not recommended), Elastic Stack, SQL database
+Such as perhaps Application Insights, DataDog, local XML files(not recommended), Elastic Stack, SQL database.

+I would consider the use of HSTS and HTTP/S redirection.

+I would correct all stylecop issues and use a company wide ruleset.